ibm-cloud-docs/vmwaresolutions/services/zerto_ordering.md

 When you deploy Zerto, you must configure your own proxy or NAT connection to the public network.

 Within 15 days, you must configure the Call Home feature for Zerto.
-If you do not complete the configuration in this time frame, Zerto blocks certain management activities.
+If you do not complete the configuration in this time frame, the following issues might happen:
+* Zerto blocks certain management activities.
+* You are charged for a full month of usage.

 For more information about Zerto Call Home, see [How to configure Zerto Reporting for Enterprise environments (Call Home)](https://help.zerto.com/kb/000004824){: external}.